unahouExosite/docs/widget/README.md

 ```

 In the example, we learn that the temperature in Antarctica on Nov 15, 2013 at 5:25PM UTC was -8°C. The name of the device producing this data is "Exosite Device".

+#### Data Availability

+The contents of the `portal` parameter are are based on what dataports and time periods are set in the widget configuration.

+In the case of a domain widget, a domain administrator may additionally select a client model whose data should be included.

 ### Procedures